kaykay1424/event-finder/README.md

     "CLIENT_SECRET": "client_secret",
     "CALENDAR_ID": "fullstackwebdev@careerfoundry.com"
 }`
-1. Add Atatus key to atatus config on line 7 in index.js file in root of app folder.
+1. Add Atatus key to atatus config on line 7 in index.js file in root of project folder.
 If you don't want to use Atatus, comment out the atatus lines (6, 7).
 1. Run `npm start` to start the local server and view the app

 ## List of Technologies